ThinkbotsAreFree/Birdy/README.md

 ### , skip conditions

-The *skip conditions* command skips condition-commands.
+The *skip conditions* command skips condition-commands, acting as a logical OR.

 ### @ on channel